A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Introduction

-Observe that, when the method terminates, an optimal master solution~$(\tilde x, \tilde z)$ for~$\MAS_S$ has been found.
-A natural improvement of this approach is to replace the check whether $s\notin D$ by a comparison of upper and lower bounds obtained by solving~$\MAS_D$ and the second-stage problems; however, to discuss different possibilities of improvements, we choose the above as the baseline method.
 The effectiveness of this method highly depends on the effort of finding a worst scenario for the current first-stage solution (Step~\ref{it:ccgstep3}).
 We call this problem of finding a worst scenario for the current first-stage solution in each iteration the \emph{subproblem} (of finding a worst scenario).
 A central possibility for improving the method is to apply heuristics in the process of finding a worst scenario, which removes the necessity to solve the second-stage problem of each scenario to optimality.
-In fact, any sufficiently \emph{bad} scenario can be used to ensure the convergence of an SAM to an optimal solution.
+In fact, since the number of scenarios is finite, termination of a \CCG{} method is guaranteed whenever solving the subproblem always leads to either the \revv{termination condition} being met or a new scenario~$s \in S \setminus D$ being returned.